w3f/polkadot-wiki/docs/learn/learn-xcm-pallet.md

 The XCM pallet ([`pallet-xcm`](https://github.com/paritytech/polkadot/tree/master/xcm/pallet-xcm)) provides a developer-friendly interface for most of the common XCM messages.

-This pallet provides default implementations for many traits required by `XcmConfig`, which is highly useful for configuration. `pallet-xcm` provides a default interface, in the form of a pallet, that can manage and deal with XCM-related storage and dispatchable functions.
+This pallet provides some default implementations for some traits required by `XcmConfig`, as well as an instance of the XCM Executor. `pallet-xcm` provides a default interface in the form of a pallet, that can manage and deal with XCM-related storage and dispatchable functions.

-It defines a set of extrinsics that can be utilized to build XCVM programs, either to target the local or external chains.
-Pallet-xcm's functionality is separated into three categories:
+It defines a set of extrinsics that can be utilized to build XCVM programs, either to target the local or external chains. `pallet-xcm`'s functionality is separated into three categories:

 1. Primitive, dispatchable functions to locally execute an XCM message.
 2. High-level, dispatchable functions for asset transfers.